dhairyanadapara/infinite-scoller-example/README.md

 Starting with the creating observer, the `IntersectionObserver` takes 2 arguments.

-1. options
+1. **options**
-   options are basically the configuration for Intersection Observer.
+   options are the configuration for Intersection Observer.
 It has 3 properties:

-    1. **root :**\
+    1. **root:**\
-       The element which you want to use as viewport.
-If you want to use browser's viewport pass `null`.
+       The element which you want to use as the viewport.
+If you want to use the browser's viewport pass `null`.
     2. **rootMargin :**\
        Offset is added to the target rectangle while calculating intersections
-    3. **threshold :**\
+    3. **threshold:**\
        A list of thresholds, sorted in increasing numeric order.
-Callback will be called when intersectionRatio passes the threshold
+The callback will be called when intersectionRatio passes the threshold

 2. **callback**\
    callback has 2 argument: